allenrnemetz/O-Gauge-Command-Control-Bridge-on-Pi/README.md

 1. Verify WTIU is powered on and connected to WiFi
 2. Check that Arduino UNO Q is on the same network
-3. Try setting the WTIU IP manually in the script

 ### No Response from Train